-The human body makes millions of cells each day, and occasionally for no reason at all a mistake gets made that gives rise to the body manufacturing a precancerous cell.
-There are usually a lot of questions that arise when cancer has been detected and fortunately, scientists and doctors are making advances in the field of oncology, or cancer research every day.
+The human body manufactures millions of cells every day, and occasionally for no reason at all a mistake gets made that gives rise to the body producing a precancerous cell.
+There are usually many questions that arise when cancer has been detected and fortunately, scientists and doctors are making advances in the field of oncology.
 The more we learn about cancer, the immune system response and how our thoughts and emotions affect physical health the less mysterious and scary cancer will become.
 There is a health psychology relationship and please visit the library for more information.
 I fully believe that it is possible to combine accurate medical information with health psychology techniques to assist in the prevention and treatment of those diagnosed with the illness.
-In conclusion, I do believe that patients and society can benefit from utilizing health psychology principles by applying a biological, psychological and sociological approach strategy.
+In conclusion, patients and society can benefit from utilizing health psychology principles by applying a biological, psychological and sociological approach strategy.
 Health Psychology for Everyday Life, the book.

 American Cancer Society: Cancer Prevalence: How Many People have Cancer?
 Retrieved from http://www.cancer.org/cancer/cancerbasics/cancer-prevalence

 American Society for Cell Biology, Sleep improves immune function.
 Retrieved from http://medheadlines.com/2008/12/immune-system-most-active-during-sleep-2

 Boosting the immune system.
 Strickland, F. M. (2001).
 Chapter 32 Comprehensive Series in Photosciences.
 U. G. Paolo, Elsevier.
 Volume 3: 613-636.